Sauk County Court Records

 WisconsinCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on WisconsinCourts.us are subject to the Terms of Service and Privacy Notice.

-Sauk County, located in south-central Wisconsin with its county seat in Baraboo, operates a unified circuit court system that handles criminal, civil, family, and probate matters.
-The Sauk County Circuit Court falls within Wisconsin’s 5th Judicial Circuit and generates a wide range of records as cases move through the system — including complaints, motions, orders, judgments, dockets, and exhibits.
-Three municipal courts also serve communities within the county, addressing local ordinance violations.
-The Clerk of Courts functions as the official custodian of circuit court records and is the primary point of contact for anyone seeking court documents in Sauk County.
+Sauk County sits in south-central Wisconsin, with Baraboo as its county seat.
+The county's unified circuit court handles criminal, civil, family, and probate matters as part of Wisconsin's 5th Judicial Circuit.
+As cases move through the system, the court generates a range of records — complaints, motions, orders, judgments, dockets, and exhibits.
+Three municipal courts also serve communities within the county, handling local ordinance violations.
+The Clerk of Courts is the official keeper of circuit court records and your main point of contact for obtaining court documents.
+The Sauk County Circuit Court website provides additional background on how the court operates.

-Wisconsin offers several pathways for locating court case information at the state and county level.
-The Wisconsin Circuit Court Access database — maintained through the Consolidated Court Automation Programs (CCAP) — allows anyone to search circuit court case records statewide, including cases filed in Sauk County.
-In addition to this online tool, records can be obtained directly from the clerk’s office in person or by mail, and public access terminals are available in the courthouse.
-WisconsinCourts.us may also help users find general information about the state court system, available forms, and self-help resources.
+Wisconsin provides several ways to find court case information at both the state and county level.
+The Wisconsin Circuit Court Access (WCCA) database, maintained through the Consolidated Court Automation Programs (CCAP), lets anyone search circuit court records statewide, including Sauk County cases.
+Beyond WCCA, you can visit the clerk's office in person, submit a request by mail, or use a public access terminal at the courthouse.
+WisconsinCourts.us is also a useful starting point for general information about the state court system, available forms, and self-help resources.

 How to Look Up a Court Case in Sauk County?